 Students are an increasingly important part of the housing landscape in Limerick, particularly in Limerick City.
 According to Census 2016, 11,703 residents of Limerick City reported their principle economic status as students (15.4% of all those aged 15 and over) as did 8,454 residents of Limerick County (5.4%); this includes some secondary-level students.
 The main third level institutions in Limerick are the University of Limerick, Limerick Institute of Technology (IT), and Mary Immaculate College.
 These three institutions have seen an increase in student numbers in recent years and had a combined intake of 25,726 students in the 2018/2019 academic year, compared to 23,822 in 2014/2015.
-These institutions are also set to expand in the future, with the University of Limerick planning a 25% increase in student registrations to 19,416 students by 2023/2024, Limerick IT planning a 21% increase to 7,500 students by o.pdf
+These institutions are also set to expand in the future, with the University of Limerick planning a 25% increase in student registrations to 19,416 students by 2023/2024,7 Limerick IT planning a 21% increase to 7,500 students by 2022,8 and Mary Immaculate College forecasting a student population of up to 6,000 by the middle of the decade.9 As a result, demand for student housing can be expected to increase accordingly in Limerick City up to and beyond these years.